DOG PHOTOGRAPHER OF THE YEAR COMPETITION 2018

 Entrants agree that personal data, especially name and address, may be processed, shared, and otherwise used for the purposes and within the context of the competition and the purposes outlined in these Terms and Conditions.

-The Kennel Club or our marketing partners may contact you by mail, email, telephone to tell you about our related services and to send you details of our special offers and discounts available.
-By providing us with your address, telephone number or email address and registering with us, you consent to be contacted by these methods for these purposes.
+The Kennel Club may contact you by email to tell you about our related services and to send you details of our special offers and discounts available.

-Please state clearly during the application process if you wish not to be contacted.
+Please state clearly during the application process if you wish to be contacted.

-Overall Winner of Dog Photographer of the Year 2016 – your image will be exhibited in the Kennel Club Art Gallery in Mayfair, London and we’ll also provide you with one SmugMug business account and a VIP mentorship day hosted by Andy Biggar Photography – one of the world’s best known professional dog photographers.
+Overall Winner of Dog Photographer of the Year 2018 – your image will be exhibited in the Kennel Club Art Gallery in Mayfair, London and we’ll also provide you with one SmugMug business account.
 The overall winner will receive an original oil painting of their winning image by internationally awarded artist, Sara Abbott.
 Winner will also receive an exhibition print, certificate, rosette and trophy.

 Category Winners for Young Pup Photographer (Open to photographers aged 11 or under)), I Love Dogs Because… (12-17s), Dogs at Play, Dogs at Work, Portrait, Puppies, Man’s Best Friend and Oldies - your image will be exhibited in the Kennel Club Art Gallery in Mayfair, London and we’ll also provide you with one SmugMug business account.
 Winner will also receive an exhibition print, certificate, rosette and trophy.
 Category Winner will receive a (1) one day course with Nikon School London.